mportesdev/mportesdev.github.io/_posts/2021-08-16-lbyl-vs-eafp-timing-comparison.md

 comments: false
 ---

-This is a simple experiment in Python comparing performance of two alternative solutions to the same problem.
-The task is simple: remove all occurrences of a value from a list.
+A simple experiment in Python comparing performance of two approaches to solve the same problem.

-In the following examples, we will have a list named `numbers` containing integers from 0 to 4, and we will remove all occurrences of `4` from the list in-place.
+In the following examples, we will have a list named `numbers` containing integers from 0 to 4, and our task will be to remove all occurrences of `4` from the list in-place.

 This will be the [LBYL][lbyl] approach: